nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Editing an entry
 - When a command is given to edit a statement, the command is first parsed to check whether it follows the format of an edit command: `edit INDEX ADDCOMMAND` or `edit INDEX FLAG NEWFIELD` or `edit INDEX FLAG` with the use of regex.
+- If the statement contains "add", then a check will be done on the remaining fields to see if it is a valid add command.
+- Otherwise, methods specific to the flags will be used to validate the remaining fields using regex pattern
 - Commands in the correct format will then be used to create a FilterCommand object.
 - rainyDay will then call Command.execute(), where the transaction's specific field be edited or deleted then added into the financial report.